marcosnav/Wordsmith/README.md

 Contributions
 =========

-Feel freee to contribute and report any bug.
+Feel free to contribute and report any bug.
 Thank you.

+Also you can find me on marcosn.com and twitter/marcosnwp